ladakh permit guide foreign riders 2026

 🚫

-Nationalities with stricter rules
+Nationalities with stricter rules — apply in Delhi, not Leh

 Nationals of Pakistan, Afghanistan, China, Bangladesh, Myanmar, Sri Lanka, and Taiwan cannot obtain a PAP from the DC Office in Leh.
-They must apply to the Ministry of Home Affairs in New Delhi — a process that can take a month or more.
+They must apply to the Ministry of Home Affairs in New Delhi — a process that can take a month or longer.
 Plan well in advance if this applies to you.
 All other nationalities, including all European passport holders, deal directly with the DC Office in Leh.

 How to Get Your PAP as a Foreign Rider

 • You must be in a group of two or more foreign nationals on the PAP application.
-Solo riders can be added to an existing group application by a registered agent — you remain free to ride independently once the permit is issued.
+Solo riders can be added to an existing group application by a registered agent — you remain completely free to ride independently once the permit is issued.

 ⛔ PAP Required